rweigel/hxform/README.md

-# hxtransform
+# hxform

 Heliophysics coordinate transforms in Python

+# Overview

-This package is a thin wrapper to Tsyganenko's GEOPACK library, which contains magnetospheric coordinate tranformation functions.
-Although SpacePy also wraps this library (via another wrapper library), its wrapper is not implemented for optimial efficiency - when an array of coordinates are to be transformed, the coordinates are looped over in Python and the Fortran function is called on each iteration.
-In contrast, this library performs the looping in Fortran, which leads to 100x or larger speed-ups, which was needed for the use-case of transforming the output of magnetospheric MHD simulations.
+This package is a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field), which contains magnetospheric coordinate tranformation functions.
+To wrap this library, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
+Arrays are passed to the Fortran wrapper function, which loops over it and calls the required Geopack functions on each iteration.
+This is much faster than looping over an array in Python and calling a Geopack functions on each iteration.

+`hxform` also contains a wrapper to [SpacePy's coordinate tranformation functions](https://spacepy.github.io/irbempy.html), which requires the installation of SpacePy.
+(SpacePy is not installed when `hxform` is installed due to issues encountered with SpacePy installation at the time of this release.)

+Extensive testing and inter-comparison has been performed on coordinate transform calculations between this library, [SpacePy (Python)](https://spacepy.github.io/irbempy.html) (which wraps [IRBEM (Fortran)](https://sourceforge.net/projects/irbem/), which in turn wraps Tsyganenko's Geopack (Fortran)), and [SSCWeb's coordinate calculator](https://sscweb.gsfc.nasa.gov/cgi-bin/CoordCalculator.cgi) (which uses [CXFORM](https://spdf.gsfc.nasa.gov/pub/software/old/selected_software_from_nssdc/coordinate_transform/)).

+# Tests and Demos

 # Related Code

-* [SpacePy (Python)](https://spacepy.github.io/irbempy.html) wraps [IRBEM (Fortran)](https://sourceforge.net/projects/irbem/) which wraps Tsyganenko's GEOPACK (Fortran).
+* [SpacePy (Python)](https://spacepy.github.io/irbempy.html) wraps [IRBEM (Fortran)](https://sourceforge.net/projects/irbem/) which wraps Tsyganenko's GEOPACK (Fortran) using Python ctypes (check this).
 * [CXFORM (C)](https://spdf.gsfc.nasa.gov/pub/software/old/selected_software_from_nssdc/coordinate_transform/) is a library use by [SSCWeb](https://sscweb.gsfc.nasa.gov/) for coordinate tranformations.
 The library is based on the algorithms in Hapgood, 1992.
+* [Geopack (Python)](https://pypi.org/project/geopack/) is based on a hand translation of Tysganenko's Geopack (Fortran) to native Python.
+* [PyGeopack](https://pypi.org/project/PyGeopack/) wraps Geopack using Python `ctypes` and requires the user to provide a compiled Geopack shared object library or DLL.

 # References